Franco Semioli

 Franco Semioli ([ˈfraŋko seˈmjɔːli]; born 20 June 1980) is an Italian football coach and former player.
 A midfielder, he played as a right winger.

-He was most recenlty head coach of Serie C club Novara.
+He was most recently head coach of Serie C club Novara.

 Club career

 Early years with Torino and Inter and loan spells

 Semioli, a Piedmontese, made his professional debut playing for local club Torino during the 1998–99 season.
 Semioli and his teammate Riccardo Fissore were then signed by Internazionale in June 2000, in a co-ownership deal for a total of 6 billion lire; as part of the deal, Fabio Galante moved to Turin for 5.1 billion lire.
 Semioli spent seasons back on loan with Torino, and on loan at Ternana and Vicenza, while Torino bought back Fissore for 2 billion lire in June 2001; in total, Inter received 1.1 billion lire in net cash from Torino for Galante.

 Chievo

 In June 2003 Internazionale bought the remain half from Torino, and then joint-owned with Chievo in July for €1.05 million, as part of the loan fee of Luciano.
 Chievo got full ownership in June 2005 for €500,000 as part of Júlio César's deal.

 He became one of the most representative players for Chievo, and was one of the main protagonists of the very impressive 2005–06 season contributing 2 goals and 12 assists.
 One of the top assisters that season.